lxc/linuxcontainers.org/content/lxd/advanced-guide.md

 - [Remote servers](#remote-servers)

 ## Projects
 You can split your server into projects.
-Each project can have it's own instances, profiles etc.
+Each project can have its own instances, profiles etc.

 See [LXD documentation - Projects](/lxd/docs/master/projects) for more information and configuration.

 ## Security